-Practial Application to Advanced Analytics is the third course in the sequence of the CPDA program.
+Practial Application to Advanced Analytics can be taken after Data Mining in the CPDA program.
 After learning how to analyze data statistically and the data mining methodology, students can now take a deeper dive in to the practice of creating and evaluating the most common types of modeling.

 The course is taught by faculty from the College of Engineering.
 The course is delivered in 100% distance learning format and includes instructional material equivalent to a one semester credit hour class.

 This course builds on the CPDA Introduction to Data Mining course.
 Students will dive deeper into this subject and practice creating and evaluating the most common types of modeling: Decision Trees, Random Forests and Regression models.
 Students will have the opportunity to learn about “big data” analytics by exploring text analytics algorithms and their use in modeling, as well as be introduced to cognitive analytic capabilities.
 Machine Learning will be explored throughout the course as it applies to all these techniques.

 4 CEUs are granted upon successful completion of the course.

 - How to use different types of decision trees and random forests, types of regression models and when to use them.

 - How text analytics techniques work and some common uses of the skill.

 - How to leverage output from text analytics within classification models and why this is important.

 - While machine learning has been in use for decades, why it is accelerating the success of analytics today.